fdcl-gwu/aruco-markers/README.md

 The instruction below are for installing OpenCV with ArUco library.
 These have been verified to work with Ubuntu 20.04.

-If you are on a different OS, a dockerfile is included with this.
+If you are on a different OS, and/or prefer Docker, a dockerfile is included with this.
 Please skip to the (Docker Build)[#docker-build] section.

 You can install OpenCV using the master branch of their repository, **OR** using the submodules added to this repository.